G11-Engineering/blog-cms-platform/README.md

 This platform uses **WSO2 Asgardeo** for secure authentication (2FA) while managing roles locally.

-### User Registration
+### User Registration & Login

-New users can register via Asgardeo SSO:
+Authentication is handled entirely through Asgardeo SSO:

-1. Click **"Sign Up"** in the navigation bar
+1. Click **"Login"** anywhere in the application
-2. Fill in your details via Asgardeo's secure registration
+2. You'll be redirected to Asgardeo's secure authentication
+3. New users can register directly on Asgardeo during the login flow
-3. Verify your email
+4. Verify your email and complete authentication
-4. Login with Asgardeo SSO
+5. You'll be redirected back to the application

 All new users receive the **"reader"** role by default.
 Admins can upgrade roles via the admin panel.